 While Christmas is all about letting loose and having fun, keeping some structure and boundaries to your decor will help it stay stylish.
 For smaller porches, arranging your decorations symmetrically with your door at the center creates a focus on the journey indoors, and makes the design feel more intentional.

 In this example, lanterns line the Christmas stair decor ideas, while two full-sized, but subtly bare Christmas trees flank the double door, which itself boasts two dangling bunches of pine branches.
 Windows are a portal to your cozy winter-proof home – so why not make the journey through them a little more festive?
 Christmas window decor ideas are just as much about making an impact outdoors as they are indoors.
-Dress up your outdoor sills with pine cones, lanterns or mason jars filled with fairy lights, or decorate the panes themselves.
+Dress up your outdoor sills with pine cone decorations, lanterns or Mason jar crafts, or decorate the panes themselves.
 In this example, angel cut-outs turn the French windows into a Scandi-style design feature.

 While Christmas is all about letting loose and having fun, keeping some structure and boundaries to your decor will help it stay stylish.
 For smaller porches, arranging your decorations symmetrically with your door at the center creates a focus on the journey indoors, and makes the design feel more intentional.
 In this example, lanterns line the Christmas stair decor ideas, while two full-sized, but subtly bare Christmas trees flank the double door, which itself boasts two dangling bunches of pine branches.